 Gley Soils are poorly-drained and very poorly-drained soils.
 In their undrained state, saturation occurs during prolonged periods, oxygen is limited and reducing conditions occur (typically affecting iron, manganese, nitrates, and sometimes sulphates).
 Greyish colours are dominant throughout the solum or to a depth of 90 cm or more.

 CORRELATION

 The order comprises gley soils and gleyed recent soils of the NZ Genetic Soil Classification.
-The soils correlate predominantly with Aquents, Aquepts and Aquox (Oxidic Gley Soils) of Soil Taxonomy.
+The soils correlate predominantly with soils exhibiting aquic conditions in Soil Taxonomy, particularly the suborders Aquents, Aquepts, Aquults, and Aquox.

 OCCURRENCE